 Standard Price £250 (Mon 13 March – Mon 1 May)

-Military Teams (serving) get 50% discount if they bring a volunteer.
+Military Teams (all four serving) get 50% discount if they bring a volunteer (who can be military or civilian).
 Email email@example.com for discount code.

 Event HQ, start and finish is at Grasmere Sports Ground, Stock Lane, Grasmere, Cumbria LA22 9SL

 Limited availability at event HQ – £25 per person to camp Fri & Sat night inclusive.
 Option to book when registering team.
 Sold out early last year so please book early to avoid disappointment.